travletothefurureprogramming/smart_folder_automation/README.md

 # SMART FOLDER AUTOMATION HUB
-## A smart open-source tool with Python which is running in backgroud and organize automatic the Downloads folder
+#### A smart open-source tool with Python which is running in backgroud and organize automatic the Downloads and Desktop folders.

 ### Platform Support